 7. Your Blinds Aren't Safer for Kids

 Did you know that blinds with exposed cords are a strangulation hazard for small children and pets?
-Protect your little ones by upgrading to a safer option like cordless cellular shades, draperies, plantation shutters or cordless roller shades.
+Protect your little ones by upgrading to a safer option like cordless cellular shades, curtains, shutters or cordless roller shades.
 Learn more about window coverings that are safer for kids.

 8. They Don't Meet Your Window Needs